sajjadGG/book-python/stdlib/regular-expressions/compile.rst

 Examples
 ========
+Compiles at every loop iteration, and then matches:

 .. code-block:: python
-    :caption: Compiles at every loop iteration, and then matches
-    :emphasize-lines: 15

     import re